 Adult congenital heart disease programs bring together the skills of adult specialists who are trained in congenital heart disease, as well as other caregivers who are aware of the long-term complications that can develop, and the possibility that further surgery or interventional procedures will be needed.
 “It’s a team approach, and I really think it takes a village to take care of these patients,” Dr. Elder says.

-One recommendation is for pediatric cardiologists to start preparing congenital heart patients for the transition into adult care as early as age 12, by making the patient and family aware.
+One recommendation is for pediatric cardiologists to start preparing congenital heart patients for the transition into adult care as early as age 12.
 “We should really be talking about this transition from day one,” Dr. Elder says.
 “They should know that they will always need lifelong care.”

 What if I develop new symptoms in adulthood related to adult congenital heart disease?